After spectacle, Trump and Modi turn to business - KTVZ

 After spectacle, Trump and Modi turn to business

-Spectacle will turn to substance Tuesday as President Donald Trump sits for talks with Prime Minister Narendra Modi in India.
+Spectacle turned to substance Tuesday as President Donald Trump sat for talks with Prime Minister Narendra Modi in India.

-After a day lapping up attention from cheering crowds and taking in India’s most famous sites, including the Taj Mahal, there are tempered expectations for major breakthroughs on trade or other matters.
+After a day lapping up attention from cheering crowds and taking in India’s most famous sites, including a sunset viewing of the Taj Mahal, there were tempered expectations for major breakthroughs on trade or other matters.

-Instead, Trump and Modi will reiterate their close bond and try to work toward some more modest agreements on defense and security.
+Trump said he was “optimistic” a trade pact could be reached eventually, and claimed ties between the US and India had reached historic strength.

+“It has never been as good as it is right now,” Trump said during a statement after his meeting, citing his personal bond with Modi as the underpinning.

+Earlier the President was welcomed with flourish to the red-dirt forecourt of Rashtrapati Bhavan, the presidential palace, where he reviewed cordons of troops and listened to the US and Indian national anthems underneath a red canopy.

-Trump will be welcomed with flourish to the ornate Rashtrapati Bhavan, the presidential palace, before laying a wreath at Raj Ghat, the memorial to Indian independence leader Mahatma Gandhi.
+After removing his shows, he lay a wreath and planted a tree at Raj Ghat, the memorial to Indian independence leader Mahatma Gandhi.
+Alongside the first lady, Trump flung handfuls of red and yellow pedals on Gandhi’s memorial before tossing spadefuls of dirt onto a sapling.

-He’ll move to Hyderabad House for talks with Modi before delivering statements to the press and, in the afternoon, convening a news conference at his hotel.
+After talks with Modi, the pair will deliver statements to the press and, in the afternoon, Trump plans on convening a news conference at his hotel.

-Trump has already announced India’s planned purchase of $3 billion worth of American military helicopters and other equipment for its Navy.
-It’s possible other trade announcements could emerge over the course of the day-long meetings.

 But the two sides appear too entrenched for a major trade package during this trip.
 Trump said during a raucous rally in northwestern Gujarat State on Monday that talks were still in their early stages.